MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

    az ml admin --help
    ```

 You must first [set up your nodes](configure-machine-learning-server-one-box.md) before running any other `admin` extension commands in the CLI.
-Tip: For a speedy setup of a one-box configuration, you can call `az ml admin bootstrap`.
+For a speedy setup of a one-box configuration, use `az ml admin bootstrap`.

 ## Machine Learning Server 9.2: Administration utility